mhansen/graphviz-docs/_pages/04_resources.md

 			<h4><a name="software-engineering">Programming and Software Engineering Tools Using Graphviz</a></h4>

 			<ul>
+				<li><a href=""https://github.com/BurntSushi/erd/>ERD</a> translates a plain text description of a relational database schema to a graphical entity-relationship diagram.
+[Andrew Gallant]</li>
 				<li><a href="https://fedorahosted.org/TheHat/">TheHat workflow engine</a> based on IRC, XMPP (Jabber) shows workflows in auto-refreshing webpages [Dave Parker]</li>
 				<li><a href="http://fmt.cs.utwente.nl/tools/torx/anifsm.1.html">anifsm</a> animates graphs in dot format via tcldot (part of the <a href="http://fmt.cs.utwente.nl/tools/torxviz/">TorX</a> software visualization suite) [Alex Belinfante and TorX consortium]</li>
 				<li><a href="http://www.doxygen.org/">doxygen</a> uses graphviz to produce class hierarchies and other diagrams directly from source code [Dimitri van Heesch]</li>